 Name Origin: Latin aranea, ‘spider’ plus its associated meaning of ‘cobweb’ immediately suggests an association with lead mining, as discussed for the VEB inscription on lead ingots.
 There is no agreed deep etymology for aranea or for Greek αραχνης.
 They both seem to begin with PIE *ar- ‘fit together’, but they might also come from a non-IE source.
 The other reading Aramis would resemble Armis interpreted as referring to a road ‘junction’.
 Also, a watershed (as discussed below) might show “legs” radiating out.

-Notes: R&C drew attention to possible parallels elsewhere, of which there are many.
-In particular, Cappadocia in south-east-central Turkey is “a region dominated by mountains, the watershed of four great rivers flowing into different seas”, with many unlocated Ar- names, such as AI's Aranis, Ptolemy's Αρανε, and it borders the river Aras/Αραξες, Armenia, Arbilum (modern Erbil) etc. AI's Aranni was probably near Ourique in southern Portugal.
-Then there are rivers such as the Arno through Florence in Italy, Aran in mid-Wales, and Earn (a tributary of the Parrett in the wrong part of Somerset), which resemble the Sanskirt word
+Notes: Richmond and Crawford drew attention to possible parallels elsewhere, of which there are many.
+In particular, Cappadocia in south-east-central Turkey is “a region dominated by mountains, the watershed of four great rivers flowing into different seas”, with many unlocated Ar- names, such as the Antonine Itinerary's Aranis and Ptolemy's Αρανε, and it borders the river Aras/Αραξες, Armenia, Arbilum (modern Erbil) etc. The Itinerary's Aranni was probably near Ourique in southern Portugal.
+Then there are rivers such as the Arno through Florence in Italy, Aran in mid-Wales, and Earn (a tributary of the Parrett in the wrong part of Somerset), which resemble the Sanskridt word

 arna ‘river’.
 Basque haran ‘valley’ has been proposed as surviving from a pre-IE word that led to names such as Arundel.